E3SM-Project/e3sm_diags/docs/html/_sources/add-new-diagnostics.rst.txt

 Again, for more parameters and detail, please refer to the Defining Parameters and All Available Parameters linked previously.

+Parameters can also be added via json and cfg files.
 When creating json files, it's recommended that you check your syntax using a linter (like `jsonlint <http://jsonlint.com/>`__) to make sure that it's valid.
-Or better yet, just use .cfg files.
+Or better yet, just use cfg files.

 -  **The name of the folder where all of the output is created.**